Esri/esri-loader/README.md

 ### Lazy Loading

-Lazy loading the API can dramatically improve the initial load performance of your mapping application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
+Lazy loading the modules can dramatically improve the initial load performance of your mapping application, especially if your users may never end up visiting any routes that need to show a map or 3D scene.
 That is why it is the default behavior of esri-loader.
-In the above snippets, the first time `loadModules()` is called, it will lazy load the API by injecting a `<script>` tag in the page.
+In the above snippets, the first time `loadModules()` is called, it will lazy load the modules by injecting a `<script>` tag in the page.
 That call and any subsequent calls to `loadModules()` will wait for the script to load before resolving with the modules.

-If you have some reason why you do not want to lazy load the API, you can [use a static script tag](#using-your-own-script-tag) instead.
+If you have some reason why you do not want to lazy load the modules, you can [use a static script tag](#using-your-own-script-tag) instead.

 ### Loading Styles

-Before you can use the API in your app, you _must_ load the styles that correspond to the version you are using.
-Just like the APIs modules, you'll probably want to [lazy load](#lazy-loading-the-arcgis-api-for-javascript) the styles only once they are needed by the application.
+You _must_ load the styles that correspond to the version you are using.
+You'll probably want to [lazy load](#lazy-loading-the-arcgis-api-for-javascript) the styles only once they are needed by the application.

 #### When you load the script